+- Lightning Platform

-- Force.com REST Resources
+REST Resources

 - Using Compression

 - Using Conditional Requests

 - Using cURL in the REST Examples

-- Understanding Authentication
+- Understanding

+Authentication

-- Use CORS to Access Supported Salesforce APIs, Apex REST, and Lightning Out
+- Use CORS to Access Salesforce Resources from Web Browsers

-REST API provides a powerful, convenient, and simple Web services API for interacting with Force.com.
+REST API provides a powerful, convenient, and simple Web services API for interacting with Lightning Platform.
 Its advantages include ease of integration and development, and it's an excellent choice of technology for use with mobile applications and Web 2.0 projects.
-However, if you have many records to process, consider using Bulk API, which is based on REST principles and optimized for large sets of data.
+If you have many records to process, consider using Bulk API, which is based on REST principles and optimized for large sets of data.

 REST API uses the same underlying data model and standard objects as those in SOAP API.
-See the SOAP API Developer's Guide for details.
+See the SOAP API Developer Guide for details.
 REST API also follows the same limits as SOAP API.
-See the Limits section in the SOAP API Developer's Guide.
+See the Limits section in the SOAP API Developer Guide.